-Recently, PNG's presence in the international community is becoming stronger because of its abundant natural resources—forestry resources, mineral resources (gold, copper, nickel, petroleum, and natural gas), and fishery resources (tuna, bonito, and shrimp).
+Recently, PNG's presence in the international community is becoming stronger because of its abundant natural resources—forestry, fisheries (tuna, bonito, shrimp), agriculture (oil palm, coffee, cocoa) and mineral resources (gold, copper, nickel, petroleum, liquefied natural gas).
 Another asset of this country is of course, its people.
-Some say there are more than 800 tribes—otherwise known as wantoks—in PNG.
-You may notice that each wantok tribe has succeeded in passing down its traditions, values, customs and cultures from generation to generation.
+Some say there are more than 800 traditional tribes which make up this vast land.
+"Wantok" is a commonly used term when referring to a relative or someone who comes from the same area/Province but not necessary connected by blood/family ties.
+You may notice that each tribe has succeeded in passing down its traditions, values, customs and cultures from generation to generation.
 Although somewhat transformed under the influence of modern civilization, the essence of the people's spirit is still kept alive.
 It seems to me that locality and diversity within the colourful wantok society is something that shapes PNG's unique characteristics.

 Despite all these challenges, the future outlook of PNG seems promising.
 The upward trend in the international market prices of natural resources has elevated PNG's economic base after the mid-2000s.
 This has, in turn, led to an aggressive investment in the mining, energy, marine processing, and other sectors.
 Furthermore, commercial operation of the country's first LNG plant had commenced in May 2014.
 Experts predict that the strong growth in these natural resource sectors will continue to fuel the overall growth of the PNG economy in the foreseeable future.